yliu-code/CalAiTeam/README.md

 **Important:**

-Another lightbulb manifested when I made our defensive agent flaunt and dance near the border (fluctuating between 1 or 2 steps away from the center line).
+Another lightbulb manifested when I made my defensive agent flaunt and dance near the border (fluctuating between 1 or 2 steps away from the center line).
 This angered the enemy and lured them to our side, putting them at the mercy of our defensive chomps.
-This solved the issue of both side’s agents frozen in stalemate at the front lines and also sometimes tricked the enemy’s defensive agents to suicide and respawn from the starting point as well, giving our pacman time to forage.
+This solved the issue of both side’s agents frozen in stalemate at the front lines and also sometimes tricked the enemy’s defensive agents to suicide and respawn from the starting point as well, giving my pacman time to forage.